cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Explicit effort to identify mental states underlying behavior
   * Accurate attribution of mental states to others
     * Specific causal accounts of behavior in terms of mental states
-      * Example: "My parents have changed very little over the years with respect to their views about child rearing; they treated my children not unlike the way they treated me, or this is how it seems to me."
+      * **Example**: "My parents have changed very little over the years with respect to their views about child rearing; they treated my children not unlike the way they treated me, or this is how it seems to me."
 (6)
   * Envisioning the possibility that feelings may be unrelated to reality
     * Recognition that affect may be inconsistent with external situation
-      * Example: "Even though I was incarcerated, I think that my parents and I sort of had a better relationship, you know, when I became an adult, because that is the way things go as you get older."
+      * **Example**: "Even though I was incarcerated, I think that my parents and I sort of had a better relationship, you know, when I became an adult, because that is the way things go as you get older."
 (3)
   * Recognition of diverse perspectives
     * Explicit acknowledgment that different people may perceive behavior or situation differently
-      * Example: "After I moved out of the house, I feel that I became the parent and my mother became the child.
+      * **Example**: "After I moved out of the house, I feel that I became the parent and my mother became the child.
 It was all about her creating a situation so attention was focused on her, or so it seemed to me.
 She would have disagreed."
 (6)
   * Taking into account one's own mental state in interpreting others' behavior
     * Recognition that interpretation might be distorted by one's feelings or thoughts
-      * Example: "Well, when he moved to the West Coast, after he divorced my mother, I certainly talked to my father less than when he was living with us.
+      * **Example**: "Well, when he moved to the West Coast, after he divorced my mother, I certainly talked to my father less than when he was living with us.
 He didn't invite me to his wedding because I guess he assumed that I wouldn't have gone."
 (5)
   * Evaluating mental states from the point of view of their impact on self and others
     * Awareness of role one's own mental states had on behaviors
-      * Example: "I think I was needy and demanding, and that probably was off-putting to him."
+      * **Example**: "I think I was needy and demanding, and that probably was off-putting to him."
 (6)
   * Taking into account how others perceive one
     * Recognition of how others' perceptions are influenced by their own or others' actions and reactions
-      * Example: "I think other people saw me as pushy, but I just didn't have confidence."
+      * **Example**: "I think other people saw me as pushy, but I just didn't have confidence."
 (5)
   * A freshness of recall and thinking about mental states
     * Spontaneous expressions indicating something currently thought or realized
-      * Example: "...but as I think about it now, my father’s refusal to talk about his past may have been to protect me, not to keep it secret from me as I used to feel.
+      * **Example**: "...but as I think about it now, my father’s refusal to talk about his past may have been to protect me, not to keep it secret from me as I used to feel.
 Does this make sense to you?"
 (7)

 ### C. Recognizing developmental aspects of mental states (includes acknowledgment of the influence of one generation on the next, showing understanding o

 **Recognizing Developmental Aspects of Mental States**

 * Taking an intergenerational perspective, recognizing the exchange of ideas, feelings, and behavior across generations.
 (1)
-  * Example: parents coming to adult children with problems about younger siblings.
+  * **Example**: parents coming to adult children with problems about younger siblings.
 * Taking a developmental perspective, acknowledging that mental states and perspectives change with age.
 (2)
-  * Example: relationship with parents growing closer during college years.
+  * **Example**: relationship with parents growing closer during college years.
 * Revising thoughts and feelings about childhood in light of understanding gained since childhood.
 (3)
-  * Example: used to think all people were wretched but no longer holds that belief.
+  * **Example**: used to think all people were wretched but no longer holds that belief.
 * Envisioning changes in mental states between past, present, and future.
 (4)
-  * Example: change from child to adolescent perspective on relationships.
+  * **Example**: change from child to adolescent perspective on relationships.
 * Understanding transactional processes between parent and child, recognizing influence and impact on each other.
 (5)
-  * Example: lazy behavior leading to parental pressure.
+  * **Example**: lazy behavior leading to parental pressure.
 * Awareness of family dynamics, seeing the family as an interdependent system.
 (6)
-  * Example: understanding difference between children and adolescents.
+  * **Example**: understanding difference between children and adolescents.

 **Mental States in Relation to the Interviewer**

 * Acknowledging the separateness of mind, recognizing interviewer's unique experiences and mental stance.
 (7)
-  * Example: difficult relationship with mother but allowed her to move in.
+  * **Example**: difficult relationship with mother but allowed her to move in.
 * Not assuming knowledge, clarifying confusing aspects for interviewer.
 (8)
-  * Example: explaining reasons behind relationship change with stepmother.
+  * **Example**: explaining reasons behind relationship change with stepmother.
 * Emotional attunement, recognizing potential emotional impact on interviewer.
 (9)
-  * Example: relationship with mother changing after father's death and noticing interviewer's tears.
+  * **Example**: relationship with mother changing after father's death and noticing interviewer's tears.

 **RF-S Scoring**

 The RF-S scoring is modeled after the Metacognitive Monitoring scale of the AAI, ranging from –1 to 9.

-* –1: Distinctly anti-reflective or bizarre/inappropriate RF
+* **–1**: Distinctly anti-reflective or bizarre/inappropriate RF
-* 0: Disavowed or absent RF
+* **0**: Disavowed or absent RF
-* 1: Absent but not repudiated RF
+* **1**: Absent but not repudiated RF
-* 3: Questionable or Low RF
+* **3**: Questionable or Low RF
-* 5: Definite or Ordinary RF
+* **5**: Definite or Ordinary RF
-* 7: Marked RF
+* **7**: Marked RF
-* 9: Exceptional RF
+* **9**: Exceptional RF

 ### A score of –1 to 1 is consistent with disorganized attachment.
 A score of less than 3 is consistent with disorganized status or dismissing or anxious-